 3. Conduct a comprehensive review of each academic program

 Ensure that all programs provide an appropriate balance of subject-area knowledge, skills, and experiential learning opportunities.
 Exposure to these three elements will prepare our students for rigorous postgraduate study and a broad range of potential careers and will help them develop a desire for lifelong learning.

 4. Enhance the roles and activities of our industry advisory boards

-Develop a consistent structure for the boards and a clear articulation of their expected roles in order to take best advantage of the professional expertise of board members and thereby ensure that our curricula remain cutting edge and relevant.
+Develop a consistent structure for the boards and a clear articulation of their expected roles in order to take the best advantage of the professional expertise of board members and thereby ensure that our curricula remain cutting-edge and relevant.

 5. Promote a climate of critical inquiry and intellectual discourse